GaloyMoney/dealer/README.md

 # Dealer

+## Get Started

+The [dev documentation](./DEV.md) to deploy locally with a docker-compose script.

+The production environment relies on kubernetes.
+To setup with minikube, go to [INSTALLATION.md](./INSTALL.md).

 ## What Is a Dealer?

 Dealers are people or firms who buy and sell securities **for their own account**.
 A dealer acts as a principal in trading for its own account, as opposed to a broker who acts as an agent who executes orders on behalf of its clients.